polarstoat/stardew-crop-profits/README.md

 File | Purpose
 --- | ---
+`.tmp/` | A temporary folder automatically created during development with the `serve` gulp task.
+Contains compiled Sass and JavaScript
 `app/` | Source code of the application.
 The contents of this folder are compiled and minified by gulp, and then copied to `dist/`
 `dist/` | Compiled and minified, distribution code.
 The contents of this folder are pushed to GitHub Pages.
 As this contains entirely 'built' code, this folder is ignored by Git
 `.eslintrc.js` | Configuration for the [ESLint](https://eslint.org) JS linter